TwisterMc/html-for-kids/README.md

 It's also a good idea to install the [HTML Preview extension](https://marketplace.visualstudio.com/items?itemName=george-alisson.html-preview-vscode) so that you can have your code on one side of the screen and see a live preview on the other.
 That way you can see what you're creating in real time.

-Next, create a folder on your computer called `my-website` and then open the `my-website` directory in Visual Studio Code.
+Next, create a folder on your computer called `my-website` and then open the `my-website` folder in Visual Studio Code.
 Not much is going on yet, but now we should be ready to code!

 ## Level 1 - Intro